-Before we can issue a pre-qualification questionnaire (PQQ), a Contract Notice must be published in the Find a Tender Services (FTS) (above threshold only).
+Before we can issue a procurement specific questionnaire (PSQ), a Contract Notice must be published in the Find a Tender Service and all tender documentation will be attached.

-The Contract Notice tells all potential suppliers that a competition is set to take place, and all tender documentation will be attached.
-This will include: the Instructions to Participants (ITP); Specification; Criteria and Scoring Document; Form of contract and Invitation to Tender (ITT).
 If there is a requirement for negotiations as part of the tender process, this will be clearly stated here.